psychemedia/middle-english-romances/sir-orfeo.md

 And when he came, he spoke me fair,
 And though I wept, he placed me on

-" A steed.
+"A steed.
 And so I rode away
 Upon a palfrey by his side.
 He brought me to his palace gay;
 More beautiful I never spied.